-The Training and Exercises section of the SCIP explains Kentucky's approach to ensuring emergency responders are familiar with interoperable and emergency communications equipment and procedures and are better prepared for responding to real-world events.
+Familiarize emergency responders with interoperable and emergency communications equipment and procedures, and prepare them for responding to real-world events.
 The Kentucky Homeland Security Exercise and Evaluation Program (KY-HSEEP) designs, develops, conducts, and evaluates exercises that test multi-jurisdictional relationships to include federal, state, local, and private sectors.
-The decrease in federal grants funding, as well as personnel turnover has impacted the KY-HSEEP annual full-scale exercise; however, plans to revitalize the annual exercise are in progress for the upcoming year.
-Local and regional jurisdictions plan to showcase their technology as part of the exercise in an effort to increase collaboration between counties and regions across the State.
-Additionally, following the full-scale exercise, the KWIEC will revitalize the After Action Report to better identify interoperability challenges and develop a plan to mitigate such challenges.
+Kentucky has developed a communications exercise working group comprised of federal, state, and local agencies across the Commonwealth.
+The annual Communications Exercise (COMEX) is managed by this group to practice and promote interoperability skills and resources.
+Local and regional jurisdictions showcase their technology as part of the exercise in an effort to increase collaboration between counties and regions across the State.

-The KWIEC, through the PSWG, seeks to make progress in expanding the training opportunities for first responders by promoting basic training opportunities (e.g., Incident Command System training) on the KWIEC website, and by increasing the capacity of Communications Unit Leaders (COMLs) / Communications Unit Technicians (COMTs) / AUXCOMMs by offering additional courses and formalizing the credentialing process for COMLs / COMTs / AUXCOMMs.
+The KWIEC, through the PSWG, seeks to make progress in expanding the training opportunities for first responders (e.g., Incident Command System training).
+These efforts increase qualified Communications Unit Leaders (COMLs), Communications Unit Technicians (COMTs), and AUXCOMMs by offering additional courses and formalizing the credentialing process.